Which Is True About a Spouse Term Rider?

 Coverage periods for spouse term riders can vary and are typically offered in increments of 10, 20, or 30 years.
 The riders can be renewed following the initial term, though the premiums may be higher, and the privilege to renew may be lost once the insured spouse reaches a certain age.
 If the coverage need is temporary or changes, term riders can be removed prior to the expiration date or they can automatically expire at the end of the term without requiring policyholder action for adjustment.

-The death benefit amount under a spouse term rider, which may include an accelerated death benefit rider, is adjustable within certain limitations, allowing for a minimum increase of $25,000 and maintaining a post-adjustment coverage amount of at least $50,000.
+The death benefit amount under a this type of rider, which may include an accelerated death benefit rider, is adjustable within certain limitations, allowing for a minimum increase of $25,000 and maintaining a post-adjustment coverage amount of at least $50,000.

 Integration with Your Existing Life Insurance Policy

 If you already possess a life insurance policy, you may be curious about how to integrate a spouse term rider with it.
-Adding a spouse term rider to an existing life insurance policy might require new underwriting, a health questionnaire, and possibly a medical examination.
-While some insurance riders may be included at no extra charge, a spouse term rider can increase the cost of premiums for the overarching life insurance policy.
+Adding this to an existing life insurance policy might require new underwriting, a health questionnaire, and possibly a medical examination.
+While some insurance riders may be included at no extra charge, this rider can increase the cost of premiums for the overarching life insurance policy.

 It’s important to note that the ability to add life insurance riders, such as a joint life insurance policy rider or other life insurance riders, to an existing life insurance policy depends on the insurance company and the terms of the existing policy.